 1. Why is my Mac Browser so slow

-That’s one of the most common questions from Internet users.
 In short, the most common reason for slow browser performance is unnecessary plugins, extensions, and panels that are either automatically installed with other applications or are third-party add-ons.
-In addition to slow performance, other browser problems can result in Google Chrome and Opera, as well as Safari.
+In addition to slow performance, other browser problems can result in Google Chrome and Firefox, as well as Safari.

 The most vulnerable point of modern computers is the hard drive.
 Most users have a classic HDD with rotating platters.
 Every browser has cache files, which are stored on the disk.
 Therefore, all problems with slow performance have a root just in it.
 If you have not cleared your browser’s cache for a while, you will notice a significant improvement in the speed after cleaning it.
 Some users notice this and choose to clear the cache frequently.
 Thus, first of all, you should find out what makes your browser speed slow and what causes it sometimes to quit unexpectedly.

-Pay attention to the following points to find out the reasons why is your browser so slow and how to speed up a browser (Chrome, Safari, or Firefox) on a Mac:
+Pay attention to the following points to find out the reasons why is your browser so slow and how to speed up the Chrome browser, Safari browser or Firefox browser on a Mac:

 A large number of tools installed in the browser’s toolbar is convenient for a user, but the cumulative effect slows the browser’s performance.
 When a user installs programs on a computer, various browser extensions are installed, too.
 In this case, they may not be needed, and the inexperienced user may not even notice that something else is being installed.